strace - trace system calls and signals

 activity on file descriptors 3 and 5 use

-from the normal tracing of the read(2) system call which is
+normal tracing of the read(2) system call that is controlled by the

 - -e write=set